Basil Thampi: Indian Premier League

 In February 2017, he was bought by the Gujarat Lions team for the 2017 Indian Premier League (IPL) for ₹85 lakhs.
 He received the "Emerging Player Award" inflicting 11 wickets from 12 matches in the season.

 In January 2018, he was bought by the Sunrisers Hyderabad in the 2018 IPL auction.
 On 17 May 2018, while playing for Sunrisers Hyderabad, Thampi conceded 70 runs in four overs against Royal Challengers Bangalore making it the most expensive spell in the history of Indian Premier League until 2024 where Mohit Sharma surpassed him with a 73 run spell playing for Gujarat Titans against Delhi Capitals.
 In February 2022, he was bought by the Mumbai Indians in the auction for the 2022 Indian Premier League tournament.

 International career

 Thampi was a net bowler for the Indian team during their four-match Test series against Australia in February–March 2017.

 His only Indian national cricket team appearance was in November 2017.
-He was part of the India's Twenty20 International (T20I) squad for their series against Sri Lanka, but he did not play.
+He was part of India's Twenty20 International (T20I) squad for their series against Sri Lanka, but he did not play.
 But he played for India A team in many matches.

 Playing style

-Thampi bowls at a speed in excess of 140 kmph and is known for bowling yorkers consistently.
+Thampi bowls at a speed in excess of 140 km/h and is known for bowling yorkers consistently.
 Former India fast bowler and bowling coach of Kerala Tinu Yohannan described Thampi as "athletic" and "quite strong", and added, "He's very deceptive.
 He has a round-arm action where he can really get the ball to move.
 He can reverse the old ball."
 Thampi has stated that he "got [his] yorkers from tennis ball cricket."